eperkins10/FetchTakeHome/README.md

 The **FetchTakeHome** project is an app that fetches a list of desserts from an API endpoint, and displays them in a list.
 Once a dessert is tapped, the user is navigated to a detail view, where they can find the image, name, category, and ingredients/measurements that are needed in order to successfully recreate the recipe.
 The app runs on the latest version of Xcode.

+## The app is best enjoyed in dark mode!

 # Architecture
 Here's a diagram to show the architecture used in the **FetchTakeHome** project
 ![image](https://github.com/user-attachments/assets/44f2e8de-a8d0-4ddf-b973-610f4d5200f4)